jhviggo/world-of-zindria/Session notes/Session 44 day 76 (split).md

 We also see [[Zim]] dead on the floor.

 As we start to fight, Reliah leaves and we fight the dreadguard and Marcus.
 Dubh fears them and they leave.
+We start running out of the cave and Dubh gets downed alt I almost die.
+But we survived and set up camp.
+Then in the night 2 huntsmen come to the cave entrance.
+One of them is [[Crox]] who was the one who guided us here in the first place.
+We go back to their camp and eat some scorpion jerky.